 Harvard Medical School graduate Dr. Ted Grey arrives at one of the nations most prestigious Pathology programs and is quickly noticed by the program's privileged and elite band of pathology interns who invite him into their crowd.
 It is also here, where he is introduced to Dr. Jake Gallo, who brings him to a secluded wing, where he and four other indulge in their after-hours, extra-curricular activities...finding ways to commit the perfect murder!
 Written by

-Written by Kenny Gamble (as Kenneth Gamble)
+Written by Jerry Ross and Kenny Gamble (as Kenneth Gamble)

 Performed by Sapphires

 106 of 141 people found this review helpful.